 - Egg- Binds and creates structure for the fish batter.

 - Beer- Light beer is best.
-Non-alcoholic substitutes include apple juice, water and chicken stock.
+Non-alcoholic substitutes include apple juice, water, and chicken stock.
 As long as you use the same volume and it is liquid, you are good.
 Darker beer can taste bitter after frying, but hey, whatever floats your boat!

 - Lemon– There is nothing quite like fresh lemon juice spritzed onto seafood.
 This goes on after frying.
-I also love a homemade cocktail sauce or even homemade tartar sauce.
+I also love homemade cocktail sauce or even homemade tartar sauce.

 - Make Batter.
 Mix together all dry ingredients for the flour mixture and then add whisked egg and beer until just combined.
-Do not over mix.
+Do not over-mix.
 Allow the batter to sit for a few minutes to rest.
 You can even refrigerate it while resting.

 - Flour Fish.
 After making the batter, toss the fish in flour, shaking off any excess.
 This helps the batter stick and not slide off while frying.
 When you have prepped the oil, dip the fish into the batter and directly into the oil.